cloudmesh/technologies/chapters/tech/robot-operating-system-ros.md

 self-contained components for other tasks.

 The OSRF designed ROS as a distributed, modular system.
-The OSRF maintains a subset of essential features for ROS, i.e., \textit{ROS core}, to provide an extensible platform for other roboticists.
+The OSRF maintains a subset of essential features for ROS, i.e., *ROS core*, to provide an extensible platform for other roboticists.
 The Foundation also coordinates the maintenance and distribution of a vast array of ROS add-ons, referred to as modules.
 ROS' core consists of the following components: (a) communications infrastructure; (b) robot-specific features; and, (c) tools.
-The modules, analogous to packages in Linux repositories or libraries in other software packages such as \textit{R}, provide solutions for numerous robot-related problems.
+The modules, analogous to packages in Linux repositories or libraries in other software packages such as *R*, provide solutions for numerous robot-related problems.
 General categories include (a) drivers, such as sensor and actuator interfaces; (b) platforms, for steering and image processing, etc.;
 (c) algorithms, for task planning and obstacle avoidance; and, (d)